Yubico warehouses are operational and shipping orders.

 What happens when I reset my key?

 Reset is a security feature for wiping all your information off your key.
-This is recommended when you no longer plan to use the key or need to return it to whoever issued it to you.
+This is recommended when you no longer plan to use the key or need to return it to whomever issued it to you.
 When the key is reset the following happens:

 - Access with this key to the U2F sites where it was registered is no longer available.